baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 TC strings may only be created or changed by the CMP [@iabtechlabTransparencyConsentString2022], and the CMP is free to choose where and how to store the TC string [@iabtechlabIABEuropeTransparency2021].

 Secondly, it defines mechanisms for the different parties to communicate.
-For that, the CMP must expose the following API commands through the `__tcfapi(command, version, callback, parameter)`{.js} function on the `window`{.js} object [@iabtechlabConsentManagementPlatform2021]:

-* `getTCData`: to receive an object representing the parsed TC string
-* `ping`: to check whether the CMP has finished loading and whether it believes the GDPR applies in the context of this visit^[The TCF does not mandate how the CMP is supposed to determine whether the GDPR applies, it only mentions using the user's geolocation as one option.
-Vendors are required to adhere to the CMP's determination. [@iabtechlabConsentManagementPlatform2021] However, as explained in [@sec:bg-gdpr], the user's location alone is not necessarily sufficient for determining whether the GDPR applies.]
-* `addEventListener`: to register an event listener for, among other things, changes to the TC string
+For that, the CMP must expose API commands through the `__tcfapi(command, version, callback, parameter)`{.js} function on the `window`{.js} object [@iabtechlabConsentManagementPlatform2021], most notably a command to receive an object representing the parsed TC string, one to check whether the CMP has finished loading and whether it believes the GDPR applies in the context of this visit^[The TCF does not mandate how the CMP is supposed to determine whether the GDPR applies, it only mentions using the user's geolocation as one option.
+Vendors are required to adhere to the CMP's determination. [@iabtechlabConsentManagementPlatform2021] However, as explained in [@sec:bg-gdpr], the user's location alone is not necessarily sufficient for determining whether the GDPR applies.], and another one to register an event listener for changes to the TC string.
-* `removeEventListener`: to remove a registered event listener

 If script then wants to start processing, it has to [@iabtechlabConsentManagementPlatform2021]:

 1. Determine whether a CMP is loaded on the page by checking for the presence of the `__tcfapi()`{.js} function.
 If no CMP is loaded, it has to assume that there is no consent or legitimate interest.

    If the script is loaded in an iframe instead of directly on the page (common for ads), it can use a `postMessage()` API for the same purpose.
-2. Request the TC data through the `getTCData` command, and check whether a legal basis for the desired processing is available.
+2. Request the TC data, and check whether a legal basis for the desired processing is available.
 Only if that's the case may it start processing.
-3. Subscribe to change events through the `addEventListener` command to notice if the user withdrew their consent for example and then stop processing accordingly.
+3. Subscribe to change events to notice if the user withdrew their consent for example and then stop processing accordingly.

 While not the TCF's intended purpose, the fact that the CMP data can be easily read programmatically through the API that has to be provided has also enabled research on consent dialogs on the web [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020; @aertsCookieDialogsTheir2021], and is even used by consumer protection organizations to automatically find violations in popular websites to pursue legal action against [@noyb.euNoybAimsEnd2021].